KGMB: News operation

 KGMB presently broadcasts 27 hours, 25 minutes of locally produced newscasts each week (with 5 hours, 5 minutes each weekday, and one hour each on Saturdays and Sundays).
 For its first 25 years on the air, KGMB was the dominant news station in Hawaii.
 However, in 1978, rival KHON-TV persuaded sports director Joe Moore to join that station as its lead anchor.
 Within a few years, KHON had passed KGMB for the lead, and KGMB has placed either second or third in the ratings since then.

 From September 2005 to August 2007, KGMB aired the nationally syndicated morning show The Daily Buzz on weekdays from 5 to 7 a.m.
 Although that program runs three hours, the station only aired the first two hours; during this period, KGMB was the only "Big Three" affiliate in the United States that carried the show.
 The program was dropped on August 17, 2007, to make room for a new morning newscast titled Sunrise on KGMB 9, which launched on September 17.
 The Daily Buzz moved to KHON's CW-affiliated second digital subchannel on August 20; ironically, that show competes with KHON's own Hawaii's Morning News.
 In June 2007, KGMB built new studios and launched an updated website.

 In 2008, the station announced plans to upgrade its news production to high definition.
 However, on December 13 of that year, KGMB announced that those plans had been put on hold due to the possibility of relocating its studio facilities.
 The station planned to begin producing its newscasts in widescreen standard definition as early as July 2009.
 With the launch of the Hawaii News Now operation on October 26, 2009, KGMB began broadcasting its local newscasts in high definition.
 KGMB and KHNL began to jointly produce and simulcast weeknight 5 and 10 p.m. newscasts, while KHNL moved its 6 p.m. newscast to 5:30.
 KGMB continues to have its own weeknight 6 p.m. newscast.
 The only times when KGMB and KHNL do not simulcast news programming are on weekdays during the 7 a.m. hour when KHNL airs NBC's Today, at 5:30 p.m. when KGMB airs the CBS Evening News and at 6 p.m. when KHNL airs NBC Nightly News.
 Weekday morning and weekend shows are simulcast on the two stations but are subject to preemption on one of the stations due to network obligations.
 The local news schedule on KFVE remains unchanged.
 There is no weekday midday news on either station.
-While the merged operation is based at KHNL's old studio, most of the on-air personalities are holdovers from KGMB; all but four of KHNL's reporters were fired after the merger.
+While the merged operation is based at KHNL's old studio, it is dominated by holdovers from KGMB; all but four of KHNL's reporters were fired after the merger.